honeydipper/honeydipper/docs/INSTALL.md

 #### Create your own manifest file

 You can use the below manifest file as a template to create your own.
-Note that, the basic information needed, besides the docker image for Honeydipper deamon, is the same, `REPO` and `HONEY_SSH_KEY`.
+Note that, the basic information needed, besides the docker image for Honeydipper daemon, is the same, `REPO` and `HONEY_SSH_KEY`.

 ```yaml
 ---